v2812ic/BroydenSmagorinsky/README.md

 While known bugs have been addressed, the program **might still crash** under certain conditions:

-- **Smagorinsky constant > 0.2:**
+- **Smagorinsky constant > 2:**
   - This can lead to instability.
 Increasing the number of cells typically resolves this.
+Also, this can occur if the first jacobian aproximation (the identity for the moment) does not resemble the actual jacobian.
+Therefore, changes to the initialization of the algorithm are expected to be implemented in the near future.

 - **Non-convergent cell size / timestep combination:**
   - Make sure your cell size and timestep are selected to ensure convergence and stability.